andcut/snakecult-site/content/posts/etoc-epistemic-exactitude.md

 draft: false
 ---

-The Eve Theory of Consciousness: An Epistemic Gene‐Culture Account of Human Self‑Awareness
+The Eve Theory of Consciousness: An Epistemic Gene‐Culture Account of Human Self-Awareness

 Introduction